 - Generating limited, key preliminary data for planned HIV/AIDS-related NIH grant applications (target RFA/FOA(s) required).

-- Funding to generate preliminary data to address a weakness in HIV/AIDS-related NIH K or R grants that received scores but were not funded (summary statement required).
+- Funding to generate preliminary data to address a weakness in HIV/AIDS-related NIH K or R grants that were reviewed but not funded (summary statement required).

 - Performance of specific experiments requested by manuscript reviewers.
 Must be HIV/AIDS-related (manuscript review required).

-- Completion of required training to enhance a subsequent NIH application (detailed explanation required).
+- Completing required training to enhance a subsequent NIH application (detailed explanation required).

-- Other funding needs upon discussion with the Developmental Core.
+- Other funding needs likely to lead to successful research funding, upon discussion with the Developmental Core.

 - Funds may be used for any HIV/AIDS research-related purpose.

-• Penn, CHOP or Wistar faculty members who are eligible to apply for NIH funding as a PI.
-Must be Early Stage Investigators at the Instructor and Assistant Professor-level (or equivalent), without previous R-level funding.
+- Penn, CHOP, or Wistar faculty members eligible to apply for NIH funding as a PI.
+Must be Early Stage Investigators at the Instructor and Assistant Professornlevel (or equivalent), without previous R-level funding.